abhic137/OAI-5G-UERANSIM/README.md

 ```
 ## UERANSIM logs
 ```
-docker logs ueransim #you will get UE ip in the last line
+sudo docker logs ueransim #you will get UE ip in the last line
 ```
 ## AMF logs
+Here you can check if the gNg and UE are connected
 ```
-docker logs -follow oai-amf
+sudo docker logs --follow oai-amf
 ```
 ## Ping test
 * Here we ping UE from external DN container